 Don’t have an actual office at home?
 Maybe you work at the dining room table? #BeenThere #DoneThat

-Try wearing headphones and posting the sign in front of your desk or where it blocks the path to get to you.
+Try wearing headphones and posting the sign in front of your work space or where it blocks the path to get to you.

 And make sure you give your hard-working self a little extra support with essential oils and a diffuser!
-I have a list of my favorite diffuser recipes and how they support me while I’m working in this post!
+In this post I have a list of my favorite diffuser recipes and how they support me while I’m working: Best Home Office Diffuser Recipes.

 #8 Establish Work Hours